 The jury trial in Montgomery County lasted five days.
 Both sides presented expert medical testimony on the treatment the decedent received—and should have received.
-An expert witness presented by Schochor and Staton, P.A. testified the victim should have been referred to a cardiologist who would have discovered and opened the blocked arteries that led to his passing.
+An expert witness presented by Schochor, Staton, Goldberg, and Cardea, P.A. testified the victim should have been referred to a cardiologist who would have discovered and opened the blocked arteries that led to his passing.

 After deliberating for approximately six hours, the jury found the replacement physician, Dr. Aruna Papsula, and her employer negligent in circumstances that led to the death of the decedent.

 His wife was awarded economic and non-economic damages.
 Economic damages are comprised of lost income, and past medical and funeral bills.
 Non-economic damages are not as easily calculated and are comprised of grief, loss of companionship and suffering.
 In this case, the jury also awarded non-economic damages to the three adult children of the decedent.